 Both committees are sub-groups of the Board of Directors and are responsible for providing advice and generating proposals.

 No committees other than those provided for in the Code have been created.

 7. Remuneration and Appointments Committee

-The Remuneration and Appointments Committee met five times during the Financial Year.
-For the current Financial Year, around four meetings are expected to be held.
+The Remuneration and Appointments Committee met four times during the Financial Year.